Asymptotic analysis of high order soliton for the Hirota equation: Introduction

 \section{Introduction}

 We are concerned with the following Hirota equation,

 which was first derived by Hirota \cite{hirota-JMP-1973}.
-It can be considered as the modified nonlinear Schr\"{o}dinger (NLS) equation with higher-order dispersion and time-delay corrections to the cubic nonlinearity.
+It can be considered as the modified nonlinear Schr\"{o}dinger (NLS) equation with high-order dispersion and time-delay corrections to the cubic nonlinearity.
 For $\gamma=1$ and $\delta=0$, Eq.\eqref{eq:Hequation} can be reduced to the NLS equation \cite{Hasegawa-book,Agrawal-book}, which is a universal model that describes the evolution of slowly varying packets of quasi-monochromatic waves in weakly nonlinear media.
 If $\gamma=0$ and $\delta=1$, Eq. \eqref{eq:Hequation} will turn into the complex modified Korteweg-de Vries equation\cite{Wadati-JPSJ-1973}.
-Due to the effect of high order dispersion, Hirota equation \eqref{eq:Hequation} has better properties than NLS equation in some aspect.
-From a physical view point, Eq.\eqref{eq:Hequation} can describe the ultra-short pulse propagation and the phenomenon of ocean waves more precisely than NLS equation.
-From the mathematical view point, NLS equation has five kinds of symmetries, while Hirota equation just has four types, that is
+Due to the effect of high-order dispersion, Hirota equation \eqref{eq:Hequation} has better properties than NLS equation in some aspect.
+From a physical view point, in the nonlinear optics, the NLS eqution is an applicable model to describe the picosecond short pulse.
+While for the subpicosecond or femtosecond pulse, the NLS equation is no longer effective.
+The high-order dispersion and other effects should be taken into account.
+In 1985 \cite{Kodama-JSP-1985} and 1987 \cite{Kodama-IEEE-1987}, Hasegawa and Kodama proposed the high-order NLS equation through the Maxwell-equation by the asymptotic perturbation technique in the normalized form (Eq.3.20 and Eq 4.11):